Skip to main content

 ...
 Not sure how to navigate a resource?

 That's easy to fix!
 Just schedule an appointment for a Librarian Assistance by video-chat with one of the friendly AMDA Librarians for help of any kind.
-You can make appointments by clicking the link below:
+Just send your request to the library by clicking the link below:

 Jacob’s Pillow Dance Interactive is an ever-growing collection of dance videos filmed at Jacob’s Pillow, America’s longest-running international dance festival, from the 1930s to today.
 Hundreds of performance excerpts may be browsed by artist, era, or genre, or explored through curated Playlists.
 In addition, an entertaining and informative Guess Game offers randomly-generated multiple-choice questions to test your dance knowledge.
 And an extensive section of multimedia essays feature talks, photos, programs, and other exclusive content organized into themes including Tap, Dance of the African Diaspora, and Women in Dance.

 Numeridanse is a multimedia dance platform.
 It offers free access to a unique video base: filmed performances, documentaries, interviews, fictions, dance videos.
 Every single genre, style and form is showcased here: butoh, classical ballet, neo-classical ballet, baroque, Indian, African, flamenco, contemporary, traditional dances, hip-hop, tango, jazz, circus arts, performance, etc.

 Dance/USA champions an inclusive and equitable dance field by leading, convening, advocating, and supporting individuals and organizations.
 Dance/USA’s core programs are focused in the areas of engagement, advocacy, research, and preservation.